G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 As we have $X_L$ and $\vert$ $Z_L$ $\vert$, and $R_L=\sqrt{ \vert Z_L \vert-X_L}$, we have the complex load impedance in terms of $\vert Z_L \vert$ and $\vert \Gamma \vert$.

+NOTE: the fact that we have linked the load reactance to the input parameters via the area of the triangle means that the equation above is the same for any system impedance $Z_0$.
+We could double the length of each side of the triangle, for example, and the scale factor of 2 (in this case) simply drops out in the algebra.

 # Numeric Examples
 The table below shows $\vert Z_L \vert$ and $\vert \Gamma \vert$ for various load impedances, and then calculation of the load impedance using only those 'measured' quantities.
 It is not a mathematical proof, but does give examples to show that the eqation above works.